ionic-team/capacitor-plugins/camera/README.md

 ## Android

-This API requires no permission, unless using `saveToGallery: true`, in that case the following permissions should be added to your `AndroidManifest.xml`:
+This API requires no permissions, unless using `saveToGallery: true`, in that case the following permissions should be added to your `AndroidManifest.xml`:

 ```xml
 <uses-permission android:name="android.permission.READ_EXTERNAL_STORAGE"/>